 Tampa Bay Itinerary: Weekend Day 1

-Here’s my suggested Tampa Bay itinerary for weekend day one.
-The good thing is, you can save money on most of the listed activities by using CityPASS.
+Here’s my suggested Tampa Bay itinerary for the weekend, day one.
+The good thing is you can save money on most of the listed activities by using CityPASS.

 Visit the Theme Park